Lesson video

 She will not move until the machine goes away.

-So she's committed to this cause.
+So she is committed to this cause.

-And then finally, ambitious, ambitious.
+And then finally, ambitious.

-That means determined to achieve big things like someone who has plans to rule the world.
+That means determined to achieve big things, like someone who has plans to rule the world.

 Armie looks very ambitious, doesn't he, in this picture?
-He's looking up at that sign, he's thinking, I want to get this amazing job and make all the money that I can.
+He's looking up at that sign, he's thinking, "I want to get this amazing job and make all the money that I can," and he's really ambitious, he has big ambitious.

-So now let's check for understanding.
+So now to check for understanding.

 Can you match the adjective to the correct image?
 Pause the video now, off you go.